SPRINGFIELD SOLDIER RETIRES AFTER 28 YEAR MILITARY CAREER

-Sgt.
-1st Class Joel Mauney, of Springfield, Illinois Army National Guard State Protection Branch noncommissioned officer in charge, thanks friends and family for support during his 28 years of service in the Illinois National Guard during a retirement ceremony March 24 at the Illinois Military Academy, Camp Lincoln, Springfield, Illinois.
+Illinois Army National Guard Sgt.
+1st Class Joel Mauney of Springfield was honored for his 28 years of military service during a retirement ceremony March 24 at the Illinois Military Academy, Camp Lincoln, Springfield, Illinois.

+“This is a big day for the Mauney family,” said Col. Randy Edwards, the Illinois Army National Guard director of Plans, Operations, and Training.
+“He will be missed.”

+Edwards described Mauney as a man of few words but when he does say something, people listen.

 |Date Taken: